nigeon/gelato-instadapp/README.md

 - `ProviderModuleDSA`: this is needed for any Gelato integration.
 It tells Gelato how the execution payload should be formatted.
 In this prototype, it formats the payload for the `DSA.cast` function.

 - `ConnectGelato`: this is a Connector needed for the DSA to be able to submit Tasks to Gelato.
-In the test suite we unlock the DSA MultiSig Master account at 0xfCD22438AD6eD564a1C26151Df73F6B33B817B56, in order to be able to enable this Connector in our mainnet fork running on the local ganache instance.
+In the test suite we unlock the DSA MultiSig Master account at 0xfCD22438AD6eD564a1C26151Df73F6B33B817B56, in order to be able to enable this Connector in our mainnet fork running on the local hardhat network instance.

 To see for yourself check out the [contracts](./contracts) folder and make sure to check out `test/mv-DAI-DSR-Compound.test.js`, to see an end-to-end test showcasing the prototype.
 To do so follow the steps below:

 1. Clone this repo
-2. Put your Infura ID in .env
+2. Put your Alchemy ID in .env
 3. yarn install
-4. npx buidler test
+4. npx hardhat test